• Skip to primary navigation

 • Transfer it to a bowl.
 Serve it along with idli as needed.

-• When not in use, keep the chutney in the refrigerator for it to remain fresh.
+• When not in use, keep the chutney in the refrigerator.

 • In our hometown and community, we are allowed to eat semolina or sooji rava on fasting days.
 You can also substitute semolina with varai ( barnyard millet or sama ke chawal)

-• If the batter is too thick, adjust the consistency by adding water and if it becomes too thin, adjust by adding a little more sooji or semolina.
+• If the batter is too thick, adjust the consistency by adding water, and if it becomes too thin, adjust it by adding a little more sooji or semolina.

 • After the cooking time is done, let this sit for 5 minutes before removing it from the IP.
 Insert a toothpick, and it should come out clean at this point.
 If not, steam for another 2 to 3 minutes.